Protozoal enteritis: Coccidiosis

 Tissue specificity of intestinal Eimeria species.

-The parasite has a life-cycle, which lasts 4 to 14 days.
-It starts after oral ingestion of food contaminated by oocysts.
-The oocyst wall will be broken down in the stomach and spores will be released.
+The parasite has a 4- to 14-day life cycle.
+It begins when food contaminated by oocysts is ingested orally.
+The oocyst wall is broken down in the stomach, and spores are released.
 The presence of biliary and pancreatic enzymes in the duodenal portion of the intestine stimulates the spores.

 Coudert P, D Licois, F Drouet-Viard, F Provôt, 2000, in: Enfermedades del conejo.
 Tomo II.
 219-34